| A Bit of History

 time considered building something custom from scratch.

-I collected ideas, photos, and concepts, but after a
+I collected ideas, photos, and concepts, but although

 longer than I wanted to build something from scratch,